MMV-Lab/im2im-paper/manuscript.md

  **2. 2D semantic segmentation of tissues from H&E images**

-The data were downloaded from <https://warwick.ac.uk/fac/cross_fac/tia/data/glascontest/>, which was originally used for MICCAI Glas challenge [@doi:10.1109/TMI.2015.2433900;@doi:10.1016/j.media.2016.08.008].
+These data were originally used for the MICCAI GlaS challenge [@glas_warwick], and are also available from a number of other sources [@glas_kaggle;@glas_academic_torrent].
 There were one training set (85 images) and two test sets (60 and 20 images).
 We kept the same train/test split as in the challenge.

 **3. Instance segmentation in microscopy images**

-**2D:** The data were downloaded from [@broad] for segmenting C. elegans from widefield images [@doi:10.1021/cb900084v].
+**2D:** The data were downloaded from [@broad] for segmenting C. elegans from widefield images [@doi:10.1038/nmeth.2083].
 We used all images from the dataset, while 5% of the data were held-out for testing.

 **3D:** The data were downloaded from the hiPSC single cell image dataset from the Allen Cell Quilt Bucket: [@single_cell_dataset].
 We used the lamin b1 cell line (structure_name = “LMNB1”) for these experiments.
 Each raw field-of-view (FOV) is a multi-channel 3D image (DNA dye channel, membrane dye channel, structure channel and brightfield channel), with the instance segmentation of all nuclei available.
 In our two experiments, we used the DNA dye channel and the brightfield channel as input, respectively, while using the same 3D instance segmentation ground truth.
 20% of the data were held-out for testing.